GabeKouki/class-activity/README.md

 - Made multiple interfaces for reader, writer, and the database.
 - Created the reader and writer within the main class not in the encoding module.
 - They further seperated methods and made more java classes.

+# We Should Have
+- Create the reader and writer in main and pass these into the functions so that these functions could be used for more than one file.